TymeFly/eel/README.md

 **_with the same [Context](#eel-context)_** then each returned [Result](#result) object will have a type of `text` and a value that forms a sequence of files in the system temp directory with a common optional prefix.

+EEL will not create the files, but the client application could.

 To reset the sequence, recompile the expression with a new Context.